RutujaWaghmare-21/quantum-quant-agent/README.md

 # 🌌 Quantum Quant: AI-Powered Quantitative Agent

 **Quantum Quant**is an autonomous quantitative agent that redefines market analysis.
-It integrates high-frequency technical signals—including RSI and MACD—with the cognitive power of generative AI to deliver precise, data-backed execution strategies for the modern investor.
+It integrates high-frequency technical signals—including RSI and MACD—with the cognitive power of generative AI to deliver precise, data-backed execution strategies for the modern investor

 ---

 ## 🚀 Key Features